woubuc/blog.woubuc.be/content/posts/self-documenting-code-is-a-myth/self-documenting-code-is-a-myth.md

 }
 ```

-Typescript and Flowtype have similar syntax:
+Typescript and Flowtype use syntactic notations rather than comments.
+Note the ` : string` after the function name:

 ###### Typescript / Flowtype
 ```typescript